 The SCALING FACTOR becomes effective as soon as it is defined in the program.
-It is also effective in the Positioning with manl.data input mode of operation.
+It is also effective in Positioning w/ Manual Data Input mode of operation.
 The active scaling factor is shown in the additional status display.

 Program the SCALING cycle once again with a scaling factor of 1 for the same axis.